 1. Event Design

 When you’re in charge of hosting your event, you hold the power to showcase your brand through every aspect of the event design.
 This presents a fantastic opportunity to communicate your brand message effectively.
-Although specific event types, such as conferences and roadshows, may suggest particular design approaches, the overall design of your event should align with both your company and event brands.
+Although specific event types, such as conferences and roadshows, may suggest particular design approaches, your event’s overall design should align with your company and event brands.
 In other words, the design should reflect the essence of your brand and the event’s purpose, regardless of the event type.

 2) Event Personalisation